Sea ice microbial communities: Adaptation

+To maintain vital cellular functions in extreme cold, sea ice microbes can restructure their cellular membranes to maintain fluidity.
+This process, homeoviscous adaptation, happens when organisms increase the proportion of polyunsaturated fatty acids (PUFAs) and branched-chain fatty acids (BCFAs) in their membranes phospholipids.This shift induces steric hindrance that prevent the lipid bilayer from becoming rigid and non-functional, ensuring membrane-bound proteins can still carry out transport of nutrients and cellular signaling.Some psychrophilic bacteria, like Colwellia psychrerythraea strain 34H, can utilize fatty acid isomers, like anteiso-branched chains.These are more effective at lowering the membrane phase transition temperature than other iso-branched fatty acids.

 Metabolic diversity

 The microbial loop is a marine trophic pathway in which microbes re-incorporate dissolved organic carbon into the food chain and remineralize nutrients.

 Role in the Microbial Loop

 Bacteria in all environments contribute to the microbial loop, but the roles of sea ice microbial communities in the microbial loop differ due to the rapidly changing environmental conditions found in the Arctic and Antarctic.
 Sea ice algae contribute 10%–28% of the total primary production in ice-covered regions of the Antarctic.
+Bacteria, microeukaryotes, and dissolved organic matter are released into seawater following seasonal ice melts.
+These events redistribute biomass and nutrients, significantly influencing microbial ecosystems and biogeochemical cycles in polar marine systems.
 Microalgae provide a vital source of nutrition for juvenile zooplankton such as the Antarctic krill Euphausia superba in the winter.
 DOM derived from phototrophic microalgae is crucial to the microbial loop, by serving as a growth substrate for heterotrophic bacteria.

 The microbial loop functions differently in sea ice, as compared to oligotrophic or temperate waters.
 Animals found in the extreme polar environments depend on the high bacterial production as a food source, despite the slow turnover of DOM.
 The microbial production of ammonium in nitrate-rich Antarctic waters may provide the necessary reductants for nitrogen fixation, increasing primary productivity of light-limited phytoplankton.
-Phytoflagellates and diatoms found in the Antarctic pelagic environment are directly digestible by metozoan herbivores.
+Phytoflagellates and diatoms found in the Antarctic pelagic environment are directly digestible by metazoan herbivores.